 You can read more detailed information and examples about how smart hotel rooms can benefit your hotel in the articles “Smart Hotel Room; What Are the Benefits for Hotel Owners and Guests” and “7 Ways to Transform a Hotel Room Into a Smart Room”.

 Self-service automation intends to place the decision-making process in the hands of the guests as opposed to hotel staff.
 This directly follows trends which have been witnessed across multiple sectors.
 Self-service kiosks, online registration, targeted feedback questionnaires, and options to pre-set the amenities within a room are now beginning to take centre stage.
-However, this is not to say that traditional staff have been remove from the equation.
+However, this is not to say that traditional staff have been removed from the equation.
 Their services are rather being augmented with a heightened sense of in-house automation.

 10. Facial Recognition Technology

 Many consumers are just beginning to become accustomed to facial recognition technology; particularly in relation to smartphone security.
 Still, it is important to mention that these very same methods represent another important facet of modern hotel technology.
 There are several benefits which facial recognition applications are able to provide for hotel management:

 - Enhanced levels of security and privacy